 During the third and fourth quarters of 2005, the Company began to implement its plan related to the integration of Esoterix and US LABS operations into the Company's service delivery network.
-The plan is directed at reducing redundant facilities, while maintaining the goal of providing excellent customer service.
-In connection with the integration plan, the Company recorded \$11.9 of costs associated with the execution of the plan.
-The majority of these integration costs related to employee severance and contractual obligations associated with leased facilities and equipment.
-Of this amount, \$10.1 million related to employee severance benefits for approximately 700 employees, with the remainder primarily related to contractual obligations associated with leased facilities.
-Employee groups affected as a result of this plan included those involved in the collection and testing of specimens, as well as administrative and other support functions.
+The plan is directed at reducing redundant facilities while maintaining excellent customer service.
+The Company recorded \$11.9 of costs associated with the execution of the integration plan.
+The majority of these integration costs related to employee severance and contractual obligations associated with heased facilities.
+Employee groups affected as a result of this plan included those involved in the collection and testing of specimens, as well as other costs associated with the areas of the Gulf Coast severely impacted by hurricanes Katrina and Rita.